ARTenshi/robovision_ros2/robovision_4/README.md

 ros::init(argc, argv, "image_publisher");
 ```

-Then, we need to create a **ROS handler** to tell the system what we intend to do and reserve the appropiate resources.
-Here, we give a unique name to each of our output topics, so anyone else can access to them without confusion.
+Then, we need to create a **ROS handler** to tell the system what we intend to do and reserve the appropriate resources.
+Here, we give a unique name to each of our output topics, so anyone else can access them without confusion.
 In this case, we name our output topic `camera/image`, as follows:

 ```
 ros::NodeHandle nh;